 The HAEA's scope of competence comprises the regulatory oversight of nuclear installations, radioactive waste repositories and the safety and security of radioactive material in order to guarantee the peaceful and safe use of atomic energy all while serving the interests of the public as stipulated in laws, safety regulations and resolutions of HAEA.

-Radiation protection (such as the oversight of X ray machines), general building authority and general building oversight in the safety zone of nuclear installations and radioactive waste repositories also falls within the scope and competences of HAEA.
+Radiation protection (such as the oversight of X ray machines), general building authority and general building oversight in the safety zone of nuclear installations and radioactive waste repositories also fall within the scope and competences of the HAEA.

 In the framework of its licensing activities, the HAEA confirms through licensing whether safety requirements are met by the licensees and the HAEA authorizes the licensee to carry out activities in relation to the use of atomic energy.

-During its inspection activities, the HAEA examines compliance with all regulations contained in laws and licenses, the implementation of measures imposed by the HAEA and whether nuclear energy is used for peaceful purposes.
-The HAEA regularly analyses and evaluates the activities of the licensees, the safety and security of nuclear facilities, and performs analysis of events occurred.
+During its inspection activities, the HAEA examines compliance with all regulations contained in laws and licences, the implementation of measures imposed by the HAEA and whether nuclear energy is used for peaceful purposes.
+The HAEA regularly analyses and evaluates the activities of the licensees and the safety and security of nuclear facilities and performs analysis of events that have occurred.
 In case of an irregularity, the HAEA takes immediate measures for remediation.

-The most important oversight tasks related to safeguards also fall within the scope of the competences of the HAEA, as the aim of non-proliferation of nuclear weapons includes the early detection or potential for misuse of nuclear material or technology, and through which it should be verified that nuclear facilities are not misused and the production of nuclear material is not diverted from peaceful purposes..
+The most important oversight tasks related to safeguards also fall within the scope of the competences of the HAEA, as the aim of non-proliferation of nuclear weapons includes the early detection of potential for misuse of nuclear material or technology; hence, its tasks include verifying those nuclear facilities are not misused and the production of nuclear material is not diverted from peaceful purposes.